oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     33 default   String     // '!'
 Default value (Section 3.2.1.12)
 ```

-* TypeOptions MUST contain zero or one instance of each type option.
+* TypeOptions MUST contain zero or one instance of each TypeOption.
-* TypeOptions MUST contain only TypeOptions allowed for BaseType as shown in Table 3-3 plus a default value.
+* TypeOptions MUST contain only TypeOption instances allowed for BaseType as shown in Table 3-3, plus a default value.
 * If BaseType is ArrayOf, TypeOptions MUST include the *vtype* option.
 * If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.